rglonek/sip-spam-filter/README.md

-answer_delay | Millseconds to wait after sending "trying to answer", before answering the call hangup_delay | Milliseconds to wait before hanging up spam calls after accepting the call blacklist_paths | Paths to blacklist files/directories
+answer_delay | Millseconds to wait after sending "trying to answer", before answering the call hangup_delay | Milliseconds to wait before hanging up spam calls after accepting the call blacklist_paths | Paths to blacklist files/directories whitelist_paths | Paths to whitelist files/directories

-## Blacklist
+## Blacklist and Whitelist

-The blacklist paths is a list of files or directories that contain the blacklist numbers.
+The paths are a list of files or directories that contain the blacklist/whitelist numbers.
 The directories are checked recursively.

-Each line in the blacklist files contains a single number.
+Each line in the list files contains a single number.

 The numbers should be in E.164 format, meaning they should start with a + and then the country code and then the number (see example blacklist.txt in this repo).

+If a number is in the whitelist, it will be allowed and blacklists will not be checked.

 # Signals